38 Comments

 I simply disagree with this article.
 First, yes, it's is true that regardless of how much fraud or abuse can be proven, the mere appearance of foul play constitutes a problem that should be remedied.
 The remedy is for politicians to stop making false claims.
 Frankly, when people like Trump say they have a list of 40,000+ people in Georgia who illegally voted, they should be put in handcuffs until they turn over that list to law enforcement.

 Second, we have primary elections in the Spring or Summer and a General Election in November.
-Taking a few days or a week is not a disaster.
+Taking a few days or a week to count votes is not a disaster.
 Same for the General Election in November when the winners take office in January.

 In a similar way, don't confuse making voting inconvenient to voters as being patriotic.